MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

 - [NET_ADAPTER_TX_CAPABILITIES_INIT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-net_adapter_tx_capabilities_init)
 - [NET_ADAPTER_TX_CAPABILITIES_INIT_FOR_DMA](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-net_adapter_tx_capabilities_init_for_dma)

-### Datapath descriptors, multi-level ring buffers, and packet extensions

-Version 1.2 brings both datapath descriptors and packet extensions to NetAdapterCx.
-Datapath descriptors are small, runtime-extensible structures that describe a network packet.
-They can be used by different components in the system, such as by NetAdapterCx in its interface with NIC client drivers.

-TBD multi-level ring buffers
+## Multi-level ring buffers and datapath descriptors

-Another new feature in NetAdapterCx 1.2 is packet extensions.
-Attached to each datapath queue's core descriptor, they are used by client drivers to share information with the upper layers.
-Packet extensions can hold information such as advanced offload tasks, like checksum, LSO, and RSS hash, or they can hold application-specific details.

-For more information on datapath descriptors and packet extensions, see [Datapath descriptors and packet extensions](datapath-descriptors-and-packet-extensions.md).
-Note that this topic does not discuss multi-level ring buffers because they are a specific application of the general concept of a datapath descriptor.
+NetAdapterCx 1.2 brings multi-level ring buffers to each datapath queue, one for the queue's **NET_PACKET**s and one for its **NET_PACKET_FRAGMENT**s.
+Where before each queue had one ring buffer for its packets and NIC client drivers had to access fragments through the packet's members, now drivers can directly traverse "down a level" to a separate ring buffer for fragments.

+Each queue also has a new datapath descriptor structure that describes its ring buffers.
+Several convenient macros are provided that use this datapath descriptor to easily access a particular ring buffer, get an individual fragment, or get a count of all fragments in a packet.
+Also, many of the methods defined in the [Netadapterpacket.h](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapterpacket/) header have been updated to use the datapath descriptor structure, so client drivers have consistency in ring buffer manipulation.

-The following new DDIs and data structures were introduced in NetAdapterCx 1.2 to support datapath descriptors, multi-level ring buffers, and packet extensions.
+The following new DDIs and data structures support multi-level ring buffers and datapath descriptors.

-- NetRxQueueGetDatapathDescriptor
-- NetTxQueueGetDatapathDescriptor
-- PCNET_DATAPATH_DESCRIPTOR
-- NET_DATAPATH_DESCRIPTOR
+### Multi-level ring buffers

 - NET_DATAPATH_RING_BUFFER_INDEX
+- NET_DATAPATH_DESCRIPTOR_GET_PACKET_RING_BUFFER
+- NET_DATAPATH_DESCRIPTOR_GET_FRAGMENT_RING_BUFFER
+- NET_PACKET_GET_FRAGMENT
 - NetRingBufferReturnAllPackets
 - NetPacketGetFragmentCount

+### Datapath descriptors

+- PCNET_DATAPATH_DESCRIPTOR
+- NET_DATAPATH_DESCRIPTOR
+- NetRxQueueGetDatapathDescriptor
+- NetTxQueueGetDatapathDescriptor

+## Packet extensions and advanced offloads

+In addition to datapath descriptors for queues, NetAdapterCx also introduces packet descriptors and packet extensions for each **NET_PACKET**.
+Packet descriptors hold OS-specific information, while packet extensions provide space for NIC client drivers to store per-packet metadata.
+Attached to each packet's core descriptor, extensions are used by client drivers to share information with the upper layers.
+They can also hold advanced offload information like checksum, LSO, and RSS hash, or they can hold application-specific details.

+For more information about packet descriptors and extensions, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).

+The following new DDIs and data structures support packet extensions and advanced offloads.

+### Packet extensions

 - [NET_PACKET_EXTENSION](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapterpacket/ns-netadapterpacket-_net_packet_extension)
 - NET_PACKET_EXTENSION_INIT